Are you facing foreclosure or struggling to pay your mortgage?

 A hardship does not include accumulated credit or installment debt for non-essential purchases.

 - Homeowners with mortgages insured by the Federal Housing Administration (FHA).

-- Homeowners facing foreclosure due to delinquent taxes, condominium or common interest community fees, providing the applicant has a delinquent mortgage on the property.
+- Homeowners facing foreclosure due to delinquent taxes, condominium or common interest community fees, water and sewer charges.

 To qualify, homeowners must live in the property facing foreclosure.
 No business or commercial use of the property is allowed.
 Eligible properties include:

 - Homes located in Planned Unit Developments (PUDs)